 NOTES:FHWA is offering a special incentive to promote this newly released, high-priority training.
-For a limited time and subject to availability, DOT's who host the course can receive 15 seats at no cost.
-However to meet the 20-participant minimum at least 5 additional seats must be purchased at regular price, either by DOT or by outside participants.
+For a limited time and subject to availability, DOT's who host the course can receive 20 seats at no cost.
+However, any additional seats must be purchased at regular price, either by DOT or by outside participants.
 We request that course be advertised to the local consultant community to maximize participation.
 DOTs can only take advantage of this incentive once

 The American Association of State Highway and Transportation Officials (AASHTO) recently adopted a new strut-and-tie modeling (STM) specification and is now strongly encouraging special analysis using such methods as STM.
 In response to the numerous requests for STM training from the bridge engineering community, as well as in response to this new STM specification, there is a strong need for developing training to address the uncertainties and produce a primary source of reference material for STM applications for bridge engineers.

 STM provides engineers with a simplistic analysis and design tool for deep concrete bridge elements and disturbed regions that would otherwise require a rigorous refined analysis.
 STM has long been established as a reasonable analysis tool for disturbed regions and deep beams.
 However, this modeling tool has had difficulty being integrated into our bridge design state-of-practice, which has resulted in inappropriate use of the simplistic elastic beam theory design for deep beams and disturbed regions.
 In some cases, it has resulted in poor in-service performance.
 This training course serves as a significant step in providing the knowledge transfer necessary for STM to be used more frequently and more effectively.

 Upon completion of the course, participants will be able to: